zmj1316/MIPS-Simulator/README.md

 # MIPS-Simulator
-A MIPS CPU simulator written in C
+A MIPS CPU simulator written in C++

+## Introduction
+This project is going to simulate the execution of a 32-bit MIPS CPU, and later on combine with other components like virtual file system and terminal simulator to create a MIPS VM.